 Protocol – UDP

-Note that not all VPN providers are comfortable providing the port-forwarding facility, as opening a port means potentially generating a hole in your security.
-Certain providers, like SurfShark and NordVPN, think the increased security is worth the trade-off, but some users might find it inconvenient when port forwarding is prohibited.
+Like SurfShark and NordVPN, certain providers think the increased security is worth the trade-off, but some users might find it inconvenient when port forwarding is prohibited.

 You can use port forwarding with the PureVPN add-on.
-This eliminates most of the security risks that come with opening a port to the digital frontiers out there.
+This eliminates most of the security risks of opening a port to the digital frontiers out there.

 Privacy and Security